 To avoid female pain while cycling, choose a seat designed specifically for women.
 A seat that removes pressure from the genital nerves and arteries and shifts it to the sit bones, will help to avoid cycling clitoral pain and promote long-term genital health.

 If you have female pain while cycling, the Feldenkrais Method can help.
 We provide techniques that reduce or eliminate vulvar pain syndromes by addressing muscle tension and spasms in the pelvic floor.

 At The Feldenkrais Center, you will receive one-on-one therapy in a gentle, safe, non-invasive environment.

 There are many sources of cycling pain, just as there are many muscles, ligaments and nerves that run through this sensitive area.
 With Feldenkrais, we customize a treatment specific to your individualized cycling pain.
 You will learn to relieve the pain of chronically contracted and spastic muscles of the pelvic floor and stop the dysfunction of the nervous system that feeds and perpetuates your chronic or flaring cycling pain.

 The Feldenkrais Method provides a long-term solution to chronic cycling pain without the use of medications, injections or surgery.

-If your saddle is properly fitted and you practice good riding technique, but continue to suffer cycling testicle pain, groin pain, cycling and erectile dysfunction, or female pain while cycling, treatment at the Feldenkrais Center can enable you to function again at full capacity.
+If your saddle is properly fitted and you practice good riding technique, but continue to suffer cycling pain, groin pain, or genital pain and numbness while cycling, treatment at the Feldenkrais Center can enable you to ride again at full capacity.